 If a WRP Donor requires additional reporting information, this must be approved in writing by the Steering Committee and if approved, incorporated into the WRP Reporting Framework.

-WRP shall operate on a presumption of appropriate disclosure of governance and reporting materials, subject to any approved confidentiality, privilege, personal-data, security, procurement-sensitivity or other lawful exceptions set out in applicable SPREP policy, WRP Donor agreements or approved WRP procedures.
+WRP shall operate on a presumption of appropriate disclosure of governance and reporting materials.
+Operational publication, classification and disclosure controls for WRP governance and reporting materials are set out in Chapter 9.
+Any decision to publish, redact, restrict or withhold a reporting product must be taken in accordance with Chapter 9 and applicable SPREP Policies.

 Sustainable Maintenance and Replacement Fund